trevarj/tmux-open-nvim/README.md

 # tmux-open-nvim

-A tmux plugin that helps opening files in a Neovim instance
+A tmux plugin that helps opening files in a Neovim pane

 ## Demo